archbloom/editor/README.md

 editor
 ======
 This is my first project.
-I will upload the code of eidtor soon.
+I will upload the code of editor soon.

 Thank you!